os-js/manual.os-js.org/src/v3/guide/iframe/README.md

 proc.on('message', args => console.log(args)); // 'OS.js'
 ```

-Which would be provided with the following code in the iframe:
+Which would be provided with the following code in the IFrame:

 ```javascript
 top.postMessage({